Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Seventeen years ago, Wyoming started a modified preference point system for nonresidents.
+Twenty years ago, Wyoming started a modified preference point system for non-residents.
 This system is great if you got into it early.
-Unfortunately, like Wyoming’s sheep and moose point creep, its elk point creep isn’t much better.
-In 2022, less than 70 elk permits were awarded in the preference draw to maximum point holders.
-With over 800 non-residents sitting on max points going into the 2023 draw, you’re in for a long wait to catch a max point unit if you’re even one point under max.
-If you don’t have max points and you only want to hunt the best areas, make sure you are applying in an area that has random licenses.
+Unfortunately, the elk point creep isn’t much better than Wyoming’s sheep and moose point creep.
+In 2024, just 71 max point holders burned their points and drew out.
+With 571 nonresidents still sitting on max points going into the 2026 draw, and over 4,000 between0 between 16–20 points, you’re in for a long wait to catch an upper point unit.
+If you don’t have max points and you only want to hunt the most sought-after areas, make sure you are applying in an area that has random licenses.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

-For bowhunters, you can apply for the available type 9 archery-only hunts or draw a type 1 or 2 license and purchase the $72 archery license and, in most cases, hunt the archery season.
-If unsuccessful, you can return during the rifle season.
-Not all type 1 rifle units give you the archery option, so check the regulations before applying.
+Archery hunters have a good chance of hunting the archery season if they purchase the $72 archery license and apply for the available type 9 archery-only hunts or draw a type 1 or 2 license.
+If unsuccessful hunting the latter, you can return during the rifle season.
+Not all type 1 rifle units give you archery options, so check the regulations before applying.
 Wyoming is a state that allows hunters to use a crossbow during the archery season.
-If you’re not a bowhunter but want to experience the elk rut and extend your season, you should try hunting with a crossbow.
+If you’re not a bowhunter but want to experience the elk rut and extend your season, you might consider trying a crossbow hunt.

 Self Guided DIY Wyoming Elk Hunts